ibm-cloud-docs/cephaas/volume_rename.md

 4. Provide a valid volume name.

     Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 Volume names must begin with a lowercase letter.
 It must not begin with a hypen or a number nor end with a hyphen.
-For example, if you create two volumes with the same name in the same deployment, an error <q>volume name exists</q> is displayed.
+For example, if you create two volumes with the same name in the same deployment, an error "volume name exists" is displayed.

 5. Click **Rename**.